Managing users — overview

 Roles and permission levels

-What each of the four roles — Admin, Assistant Leader, Committee, Parent — can do.
+What each of the four roles — Admin, Leader, Committee, Parent — can do.

 Editing and deleting users